 The Stand Up to Harvard movement emphasizes that because college is the most stressful part of most students’ lives, they need a place to be vulnerable.
 Single-sex organizations offer a great resource for students to confide personal feelings, as sometimes a person can best express themselves in the company of the same sex.

 Another reason Harvard cited for the sanctions is that sororities and fraternities separate students into subgroups.
-On the Stand Up to Harvard movement’s website, they make a substantive rebuttal to the myopic outlook.
+On the Stand Up to Harvard movement’s website, they make a substantive rebuttal to the erroneous outlook.

 The former Dean of Harvard College said, “By reaching into the private associations of Harvard students and declaring some of them to be, in essence, ‘suppressive persons’ because of their nonconformity, you are, I fear, passing from creating a community to molding a monoculture, in which people of whom we have every reason to be proud are afraid to do or say things that are lawful.”